MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/query/queryinstance-setrange-method.md

  <!--Links For more information about how to set filters in Query Designer, see [Understanding Query Filters](Understanding-Query-Filters.md). -->

 ## Example
- The following AL code example demonstrates how to use the **SETRANGE** method on a query.
+ The following AL code example demonstrates how to use the **SetRange** method on a query.
 The example code sets a filter on a query column and saves the resulting dataset as a CSV file.
 A message also displays when the query is run that indicates the filter on the column.

  This example requires that you do the following: